Joseca705/Joseca705/README.md

-# 👋 Hi there, I'm José!
+# 👋 Hi there, I'm Jose!

 I'm a passionate software developer who loves building real-world applications and learning new technologies.
 I enjoy designing backend systems, exploring distributed architectures, and applying what I learn to solve real problems.